q2ebanking/boa-constrictor/docs/pages/main-docs/project/backstory.md

 Pandy wanted to solve these problems by switching from page objects to the [Screenplay Pattern]({{ "/getting-started/screenplay/" | relative_url }}).
-Unfortunately, at that time, there were no major Screenplay inplementations in C#.
+Unfortunately, at that time, there were no major Screenplay implementations in C#.
 The most popular test framework using the Screenplay Pattern was [Serenity BDD](http://www.serenity-bdd.info/#/), which supports Java and JavaScript.